 $39,115

-The recruitment of a lactation resource allowed the BMP Hospital to remain a leader in offering integrated care to families using our perinatal services.
-The BMP Hospital has a team of trained lactation consultants that are certified by the international bureau and the support doctors, nurses, and families in the community.
-They work at the hospital, medical clinics, and the community.
+The recruitment of a lactation specialist has enabled the BMP Hospital to remain a leader in providing integrated care to families using our perinatal services.
+The BMP Hospital has a team of lactation consultants trained and certified by the International Board of Lactation Consultant Examiners (IBLCE), who support physicians, nurses, and families in the community.
+They practice at the hospital, in medical clinics, and throughout the community.

 December 2019